markcarew2/flightmap/README.md

 The map is built using folium, ARCGIS, and geographiclib to draw the geodesic lines.

-This program can be implemented in a website e.g.: https://simple-website112233.herokuapp.com/flightsearch/
+This program can be run on a website.
+It used to be run here but no longer e.g.: https://simple-website112233.herokuapp.com/flightsearch/

-The locations and the radius around them can be changed in the main.py file.
+The locations and the radius around the airports can be changed in the main.py file.